 Recently, the Boulder Urban Stream Health (BUSH) program was initiated to create a project implementation framework to address water quality concerns.
 Additionally, the Stormwater Quality Program has taken a more focused approach to water quality data collection based on specific concerns and plans to track stream health function ratings in 2022 to support these efforts.

-- GOAL: Support the preservation, restoration, and maintenance of greenways, creek corridors, and wetlands for the protection and improvement of water quality - Objective: Manage the greenways program to provide appropriate understanding, oversight, maintenance, planning, and projects for the preservation and enhancement of the riparian corridor
+GOAL: Support the preservation, restoration, and maintenance of greenways, creek corridors, and wetlands for the protection and improvement of water quality maintenance, planning, and projects for the preservation and enhancement of the riparian corridor